adamskel78/SHAX_group_project/README.md

 There are 70,000 records of patients data."

-# Data Pre-processing
+# Data Pre-Processing
 There weren't any null values, so we didn't remove any values.

-We split our training and testing sets into 25 and 75, but when you look at the histograms, there is scaling needed, so we scaled our X_train and X_test.
+We split our training and testing sets into 25 and 75 respectively.
+Also, when you look at the histograms, there is scaling needed, so we scaled our X_train and X_test.

 ![Hist_Features](https://github.com/adamskel78/SHAX_group_project/blob/shannon/Data%20Visuals/His_feature.png)